shery7310/Install-Ollama-Without-Root-And-Run-From_External-Drive/README.md

 Then from within the same directory run:

-path/to/ollama/local-models/ollama/bin/bin/ollama create DeepSeek-Coder -f Modelfile
+<pre>path/to/ollama/local-models/ollama/bin/bin/ollama create DeepSeek-Coder -f Modelfile</pre>

 This uses the Modelfile to create required files to run the model and this might take some Time.